rpy2/rpy2/doc/source/overview.rst

   # the verbosity level can be increased if needed
   tr = unittest.TextTestRunner(verbosity = 1)
-  suite = rpy2.robjects.tests.suite()
+  suite = rpy2.rinterface.tests.suite()
   tr.run(suite)

 .. note::

-  The low-level test suite can be trying instable features, not used in the :mod:`rpy2.robjects` interface.
+  The low-level test suite can be trying unstable features, not used in the :mod:`rpy2.robjects` interface.
 Negative test results, or eventual crashes, should be considered with care before surrendering to panic.